 There are two categories of acceptance inspections/tests that may be scheduled with the Acceptance Testing Unit of the Fire Protection Systems Branch:

-A visual inspection/test, also known as a visual test or visual, is an inspection or test that can be conducted by one inspector within a 15 to 30 minute time period.
+A visual inspection/rough-in, also known as a visual test or visual, is an inspection or test that can be conducted by one inspector within a 15-to-30-minute time period.

 The following is a partial list of inspections or tests that may be scheduled for a visual inspection/test: